City & Ski: 48 Hours in Oslo

 Follow a morning of snacking with an afternoon of culture.
 Head slightly southeast to Sofienberg for a huddle of attractions.
 The Munch Museum houses a collection of the works of Norway’s best-known artist Edvard Munch, celebrating his contribution to expressionism.
-For the wild and the wonderful, the Botanical Garden and its museums are just around the corner, offering visitors the chance to learn about Scandinavian plant diversity and native wildlife.
-Historic Tøyen Park makes a lovely spot for a stroll after a couple of hours indoors.
+If you’re interested in the wild and the wonderful, then the Botanical Garden and its museums are just around the corner.
+Here you can learn about Scandinavian plant diversity and native wildlife.
+Later, the historic Tøyen Park makes a lovely spot for a stroll after a couple of hours indoors.
 To round off the afternoon, stop by Brutus in Tøyen for a taste of some of the finest names in wine.

-Oslo has a burgeoning foodie scene, with a huge array of classic to contemporary restaurants to choose from.
-For tradition, reserve a table at the Grand Café on Karl Johans Gate, which has an extensive wine cellar and serve a legendary duck confit.
+Oslo has a burgeoning foodie scene, with a huge array of both classic and contemporary restaurants to choose from.
+For tradition, reserve a table at the Grand Café on Karl Johans Gate, which has an extensive wine cellar and serves a legendary duck confit.
 In Fredensborg is the moody, rock-and-roll Pjoltergeist, serving out-of-this-world Scandi-Asian fusion – from sashimi to langoustine bao buns.
-After dinner, catch the tram back to Sentrum, Oslo’s compact city centre, for a late-night cocktail at Himkok or Fuglen.
+After dinner, catch the tram back to Sentrum, Oslo’s compact city centre, for a late-night cocktail at either Himkok or Fuglen.